mathofprimes/wildgrass-vim/README.md

 # Wildgrass:

-Wildgrass consists of just shades of green &mdash; more precisely, green is always the highest value in any color.
-It provides a dark and light variation and a few handy customization options.
+Wildgrass is a 16 color palette consisting of just shades of green &mdash; more precisely, green is always the highest value in any color.
+Despite using just green, each color is carefully chosen and designated as either gray, jade, lime, pear, drab, aqua, sage, and teal, with 4 darker or lighter shades of these colors being used for background colors in dark or light mode.
+There are also soft/medium/hard options to change the contrast of text with background colors.

-# Palette:
+Wildgrass is not one set colorscheme; in addition to their prefered level of contrast, the user is free to choose to set the background colors in dark or light mode independently of each other to a color of their choosing from the 8 available designated colors, thus creating their own unique variation of Wildgrass.
+There are hundreds of possible combinations which, in a sense, probably makes Wildgrass the largest colorscheme plugin there is!

-Colors are chosen for so that contrast is even and legible in both light and dark variations.
-Each color has an assigned name of either gray, jade, lime, pear, drab, aqua, sage, and teal.
-Wildgrass also contains 8 different background variations for each of these colors, and you can change the background colors of light and dark mode independently of each other.
-You also have the options of soft/medium/hard to change the contrast of the background with text.
-The default backgrounds for light and dark are sage, and the default contrast is medium, but this can be changed by adding, for example,
+The default backgrounds for dark and light mode is sage, and the default contrast is medium.

 ```
 let g:variant_dark = 'jade'